quixio/quix-docs/docs/platform/tutorials/eventDetection/crash-detection-ui.md

 ## Deploying the UI

-The following steps demonstrate how to select the UI from the code samples and deploy it to your Quix workspace.
+The following steps demonstrate how to select the UI from the Code Samples and deploy it to your Quix workspace.

 Follow these steps to deploy the prebuilt UI:

-1. Navigate to the code samples and search for `Event Detection Demo UI`.
+1. Navigate to `Code Samples` and search for `Event Detection Demo UI`.

 2. Click the `Setup & deploy` button.